All Episodes

 Where did that money go?

-Some of it went to Goldman Sachs.
+Some of them went to Goldman Sachs.

-This business of harping on the achievers is nothing but pure political class envy that is designed to appeal to the lowest common denominator of American voters, which right now more and more of them are happening to become unemployed.
+This business of harping on the achievers is nothing but pure political class envy that is designed to appeal to the lowest common denominator of American voter, which right now more and more of them are happening to become unemployed.

 This is about building the Democrat Party.